Charlie-holm/litchfieldexplorer/README.md

 ✅ Point and Rewards System:
     • Earn points for activities and redeem rewards

-⸻
+✅ Interactive Map:
+    • Show attractions and shops on a map with navigation support ⸻

 🚀 Future Expectations
 	•	Attraction & Product Reviews: Allow users to submit and read ratings and feedback
-	•	Interactive Map: Show attractions and shops on a map with navigation support
 	•	Saved Favourites: Let users bookmark places and plan trips
 	•	Push Notifications: Keep users informed about events, alerts, or promotions
 	•	Verified Badges: Build trust by verifying user actions and reviews
+	•	Cooprate with other attraction: Add all national park in Australia in this app

 ⸻